SamuelYvon/netifaces-2/README.md

 `python -m pip install netifaces2`

 #### Linux
-Targeting manylinux_2_28 (requires pip>=20.3)
+Linux cp37-abi3 wheels are built on manylinux2_17 aka manylinux2014 and require pip>=19.3
-Building also cp36m-manylinux2014 wheels for distros using Python 3.6
+cp36m-manylinux2_17 wheels are unsupported and are being built only as a fallback for systems with only Python 3.6 available.

 ## 5. License